The President & Chief Executive Officer of MEG Energy (MEGEF) is Buying Shares

-This recent transaction increases Derek Watson Evans’ holding in the company by 105% to a total of $513K.
-In addition to Derek Watson Evans, 2 other MEGEF executives reported Buy trades in the last month.
+Following this transaction Derek Watson Evans’ holding in the company was increased by 12% to a total of $585.3K.
+In addition to Derek Watson Evans, 3 other MEGEF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>